 Senior Attorney Salary

 Generous salaries abound for Senior Attorneys in the United States, with average pay above six figures ($131K) per year.
 In the world of Senior Attorneys, overall cash allowance can occasionally include more than $45K from bonuses and, in some exceptional cases, $74K from profit sharing, causing incomes to vary widely between $76K and $214K.
 Geography and career duration each impact pay for this group, with the former having the largest influence.
 Work is enjoyable for Senior Attorneys, who typically claim high levels of job satisfaction.
 Women are just slightly outnumbered, with male Senior Attorneys making up 53 percent of survey respondents.
 A large number report receiving medical coverage from their employers and a fair number collect dental insurance.
-This report is based on answers to PayScale's salary questionnaire.

 Job Description for Senior Attorney